A Gift Upon the Shore

 A Gift Upon the Shore is a post-apocalyptic fiction novel by American author M. K. Wren and published by Ballantine Books in 1990.
-The story follows two women, an artist and a writer, who survive pandemic, the collapse of civilization, and a deadly nuclear winter.
+The story follows two American women, an artist and a writer, who survive pandemic, the collapse of civilization, and a deadly nuclear winter.

 Plot summary

 Set in the near future, A Gift traces the first generations to survive nuclear war and its aftermath.
 Writer Mary Hope and painter Rachel Morrow scratch out a meager existence on a farm called Amarna on the Oregon coast.
 They are determined to collect and preserve for a new civilization all the great books of western culture.
 Farther down the coast lives the Arkites, a fundamentalist group that denies all knowledge not found in the Bible.
 After a plague strikes the Arkites Mary agrees to take in a few survivors on the condition that she be allowed to educate the children as she sees fit.